 You can taste the outdoors with this romantically floral Elderflower Rose Gimlet!
-It has a bouquet of elderflower, gin and rosewater and taste just like fresh flowers!
+It has a bouquet of elderflower, gin and rose water and tastes just like fresh flowers!

 This post contains affiliate links.
 If you click on one and buy something, Feast + West receives a small commission at no additional cost to you.
 All opinions are our own.